Gliding, not racing, is the sport of kings; well, perhaps not. They mostly would not dare.

 The widow maker is the term Bernard Preston gives to all planes.
 Boeings are pretty safe, but they still crash, mostly because of the madness of men.
 Gliders are pretty safe, but still accidents happen.

-All glider pilots need to watch out for too much sunshine.
-It's dangerous and skin cancers are not to be messed with.
+All glider pilots need to watch out for too much sunshine; and gardeners too.
+It's dangerous and skin-cancers are not to be messed with.
 In particularly, malignant melanoma is usually fatal if not caught early.

 Perhaps the greatest danger in gliding is exposure to too much sunshine.